Skip to content

 Extensions

 FHIR extensions allow you to add custom data to any element in a resource, enabling implementation-specific requirements while maintaining FHIR conformance.
-Fhircraft supports extensions in two ways: through standard extension arrays available on all complex types and resources, and through special _ext companion fields for primitive values.
+Fhircraft supports extensions on all element types.

-For complex types and resources, you can add extensions using the extension field, which accepts a list of Extension objects.
-Each extension has a url identifying its definition and a type choice value field (such as valueString, valueCodeableConcept, or valueQuantity) containing the extension data.
+For complex types and resources, add extensions via the extension field, which accepts a list of Extension objects.
+Each extension has a url identifying its definition and a type-choice value field (valueString, valueCodeableConcept, valueQuantity, etc.).

 from fhircraft.fhir.resources.datatypes.R5.core import Patient

-from fhircraft.fhir.resources.datatypes.R5.complex import Extension, Element
+from fhircraft.fhir.resources.datatypes.R5.complex import Extension

-# Extensions on primitive fields
+# Extensions directly on a primitive value

 patient = Patient(